KELLI TURNER, Hooters Orange Park

 THE METRO DINER

-Breakfast Finalists: The Fox Restaurant, Maple Street Biscuit Co.
+Breakfast Favorites: The Fox Restaurant, Maple Street Biscuit Co.

-Brunch Finalists: The Local Jax, Hoptinger Bier Garden & Sausage House
+Brunch Favorites: The Local Jax, Hoptinger Bier Garden & Sausage House

 Our readers like to “rise and shine” with a cup of fresh coffee and the mega-comfort breakfast foods of The Metro Diner.
 Now with six locations, this ultimate eatery offers breakfast entrées including The Bissell Breakfast, the French toast-style Yo Hala on the Square, and a crowd favorite—Fried Chicken & Waffle.
 Breakfast fare is served ’round the clock, but Metro Diner has an equally impressive lunch and dinner menu, with killer deli classics, homestyle stuff like meatloaf and chicken and dumplings, and full-tilt burgers.